Problem with your heating?

 - Look at the display to see if there’s a fault code.
 If there is, look at the manufacturer’s instructions/user manual or use the internet to establish what the fault means and if there’s an easy fix.
 Only attempt fixing the fault if you feel confident.

 - Check that the thermostat is turned up and the clock timer is on.
-Maybe you need to change the battery if it’s not hard wired.
+You might need to change the battery if it’s not hard-wired.

 - Some combi and system boilers have a pressure gauge showing system water pressure – this usually needs to be at around 1 bar.
-It’s easy to re-pressurise the boiler by following some simple instructions set out in the user manual – these will also be available on the manufacturer’s website.
+It’s easy to repressurise the boiler by following some simple instructions set out in the user manual – these will also be available on the manufacturer’s website.
 Never overfill a boiler as this will cause further problems.
 We have produced a handy video guide to repressurising your boiler.

 - Do you have a boiler system with a permanent pilot light?
 Check that it hasn’t gone out – this is a very common issue with older boilers.